ianforrest/portfolio/src/pages/blog/2021-01-20-publishing-a-star-rating-system-in-your-react-project.md

 * [LoDash](https://stackoverflow.com/a/34189653)
 * [ES6](https://stackoverflow.com/a/39438518) (sans external libraries!)
-* Or [the most medieval way](https://stackoverflow.com/a/47826868): sans LoDash and sans external libraries, which is ultimately the route I took.
+* Or [the most medieval way](https://stackoverflow.com/a/47826868): sans external libraries and ES6, which is ultimately the route I took.

 We're going to feed our rating component the number of stars in the props (that number exists at props.rating below):